pratapkumarraju/slate/source/index.html.md

 ```java
 con.SwapboxAPIs().pushFile(authToken, bookedDevice, uploadedApp);
 ```
 This api push the file or apk from Cloud Drive to the device swapBox.
+In Android device you can find swapBox in Internal storage.

+<b>Note:</b>This works only on Android device.
 ### URL Parameters

 Parameter | Description